Nice to meet you.

 PCB design software is a powerful tool used to create and optimize printed circuit board layouts.
 It helps engineers design the electronic circuits that form the backbone of modern devices.

 As I explored the best PCB design software, I found they offer more than basic layout capabilities.
-They provide advanced features such as real-time collaboration, 3D visualization, and error-checking.
+They provide advanced features like real-time collaboration, 3D visualization, and error-checking.

-Testing various tools on small projects allowed me to identify features that improved the design process while also helping me relive my engineering days.
+Evaluating various tools with professionals on small projects allowed me to identify features that improved the design process while also helping me relive my engineering days.
 In this article, I’ll highlight what made these tools stand out and how they helped me overcome common design challenges.

 How did I find and evaluate the best PCB design software?